 SPEAR is a provider of Homeless and Supported Living Services for residents.
-Councillor J. Cardy and Councillor L. Campanale were trustees of the charity during 2022/23.
-The Council made payments of £1.3m to SPEAR for grants and contributions to rough-sleeping initiatives.
+Councillor J. Cardy is a trustee of the charity during 2023/24.
+The Council made payments of £0.9m to SPEAR for grants and contributions to rough-sleeping initiatives.
 Minimal income for services was received during the year.